valentinbegnis/vite-reactts-eslint/README.md

-# vite-reactts-eslint
+# Vite + React + TypeScript + ESLint

-A boilerplate for a React + TypeScript app with Vite.js and Eslint
+A boilerplate for a React + TypeScript app with Vite.js and ESLint (I'm using the standard style guide, you can change this).